-HAVING CONSIDERED the recommendation made by the Maritime Safety Committee at its fifty-fourth session and by the Marine Environment Protection Committee at its twenty-fourth session,
+HAVING CONSIDERED the recommendation made by the Maritime Safety Committee at its fifty-seventh session and by the Marine Environment Protection Committee at its twenty-sixth session,

-- 1. ADOPTS the General Principles for Ship Reporting Systems and Ship Reporting Requirements set out in the Annex to the present resolution; - 2.
+- 1. ADOPTS the General Principles for Ship Reporting Systems and Ship Reporting Requirements, including Guidelines for Reporting Incidents Involving Dangerous Goods, Harmful Substances and/or Marine Pollutants set out in the Annex to the present resolution; - 2.
 URGES Member Governments to ensure that ship reporting systems and reporting requirements comply as closely as possible with the general principles specified in the Annex to the present resolution; - 3.
-URGES Member Governments to bring the reporting format and procedures to the notice of shipowners and seafarers as well as the designated authorities concerned; - 4.
-REVOKES resolution A.531(13).
+URGES Member Governments to bring the reporting format and procedures to the notice of shipowners and seafarers as well as of the designated authorities concerned; - 4.
+RECOMMENDS Member Governments and States Parties to MARPOL 73/78 to implement the Guidelines, in accordance with paragraph (2) of article V of Protocol I thereof; - 5.
+REVOKES resolution A.598(15), resolution MEPC.30(25) and MSC/Circ.360/Rev.1.